llelik/storagegrid-audit-analysis-calc/README.md

 ### [SGAC(CSV)] - StorageGRID Audit Log CSV Converter

-Generates a performance report (PDF) from a StorageGRID Audit Log file (Python and R).
+Generates a performance report (PDF, using R) from a StorageGRID Audit Log file converted into the CSV format (Python).

 Find it in the sgac directory of this repository.
 A subdirectory called data has a sample audit log with which the scripts used to work prior to Nov 2020 update.